boilerplates-by-visakhvjn/nest-api/README.md

 npm run start // for production
 ```

+### Husky and Pre-Commit Hooks

+The project checks for lint errors on each commit via Husky and eslint

 ## API Collection

 We like to maintain a `Postman` collection that has the basic API endpoints in it.